- Resources In This Article

 People with lupus may have chest pain due to inflammation of the sac around the heart (pericarditis).
 More serious but rare effects on the heart are inflammation of the walls of the coronary arteries (coronary artery vasculitis), which can lead to angina (see Angina), and inflammation of the heart muscle (myocarditis), which can lead to heart failure (see Heart Failure).
 The valves of the heart can rarely be involved and may need to be surgically repaired.
 People are at increased risk of coronary artery disease.

-Infants can be born with heart block (see Heart Block).
+Infants can be born with heart block (see Overview of Heart Block).

 Involvement of the brain (neuropsychiatric lupus) can cause headaches, mild impairment of thinking, personality changes, stroke, seizures, severe mental disorders (psychoses), or a condition in which a number of physical changes may occur in the brain, resulting in disorders such as dementia.
 The nerves in the body or spinal cord may also be damaged.